 The “Blow and Go” – Do I have to get an Ignition Interlock after DWI charges in North Carolina?

 By: Bill Powers, Monroe NC Impaired DWI Lawyer and CoAuthor of the NC DWI Quick Reference Guide

-Most people have heard of the ignition interlock device, referring to the IID in North Carolina.
-The general public may call it the “blow and go” or “in-car breathalyzer” after certain convictions for DWI in NC.
-If you haven’t, the ignition interlock in North Carolina is a machine installed in your car that measures alcohol in your breath and electronically records the BAC reading.
+Most people have heard of the ignition interlock device or the “IID” in North Carolina.
+The general public may call it the “blow and go” or “in-car breathalyzer.”
+The ignition interlock in North Carolina is a machine installed in your car that measures alcohol in your breath and electronically records the BAC reading.
 It may be required if you are convicted of DWI in North Carolina and your blood or breath reading was a .15 or higher.

 The ignition interlock is not used as evidence in a DWI trial.
 There are normally two instances where clients are required to have the ‘blow and go’ installed: When there is a high BAC in DWI charges (.15 or higher) or as a condition of restoration by DMV” Bill Powers, NC DWI Attorney